Responsible conduct of research

 UBC is committed to providing an environment that supports the best research and scholarly practices and fosters researchers’ abilities to act honestly, accountably, openly and fairly.

 UBC Policy 85: Scholarly Integrity makes clear the responsibilities and standards required of UBC researchers engaged in scholarly activity.
 It also provides a process for dealing with allegations of scholarly misconduct.
+Findings of scholarly misconduct at UBC are published annually.

 UBC researchers are personally and directly responsible for the intellectual and ethical quality of their work and must ensure their work meets the requirements of all applicable funding agreements, policies, standards, laws and regulations.
 If you direct and supervise researchers, you share in this responsibility.